-Outcome/Results: Though we did not meet directional improvement in cash gifts received in AY 2014, PSU remains committed to reducing financial burden for our students and their families.
-This is evidenced by related financial data: 1) although not included in the metric of cash gifts, during AY 2014 an additional \$378,067 was raised in planned gifts for scholarships, which will be realized at a future date; 2) \$1,696,672 of recipient-designated scholarship money was received directly into Student Financial Assistance in AY 2014 (this type of scholarship cannot be received by the PSU Foundation as it is not a tax-deductible gift); and 3) we concluded the Pathways to PSU Scholarship Campaign at the end of FY14 and exceeded the goal of \$12m by raising \$13.1m, including cash and planned gifts.
+Outcome/Results: We showed directional improvement over baseline in cash gifts received in AY 2015.
+PSU remains committed to reducing financial burden for our students and their families.
+This is evidenced by related financial data: 1) although not included in the metric of cash gifts, during AY 2015 an additional \$450,000 was raised in planned gifts for scholarships, which will be realized at a future date; 2) \$4,410 recipient-designated scholarship money was received directly into Student Financial Assistance in AY 2015 (this type of scholarship cannot be received by the PSU Foundation as it is not a tax-deductible gift); and 3) we concluded the Pathways to PSU Scholarship Campaign at the end of FY14 and exceeded the goal of \$12 million by raising \$13.1 million, including cash and planned gifts.
 Securing financial support for our students continues to be a priority at PSU and increasing the amount of scholarships for students is a component of our upcoming University Strategic Plan.
-Thus, we anticipate an increase in the amount of scholarship funds raised in upcoming years.
+Thus, we anticipate a further increase in the amount of scholarship funds raised in upcoming years.